THUDM/GCC/gin.md

 It would greatly help us to produce the reported results in the GIN paper.

-We would like to thank you again for the inspiring work and look forward to hearing from you.
+Thank you in advance for your help, and look forward to hearing from you.

 Best,
 Jiezhong